10 Public Speaking Tips To Get Your Audience Hooked

 1. Start With a Strong Introduction

-Your introduction sets the tone for your entire presentation, so make sure to grab your audience’s attention right away.
-Use a compelling opening line or a startling statistic to draw them in.
+Your introduction sets the tone for your entire presentation.
+Grab your audience’s attention immediately with a compelling opening line or a startling statistic to draw them in.

 2. Use Visual Aids Effectively